PixGuy/UltimateConverter/README.md

 <p>2- Choose a number</p>
 <p>3- Choose another number</p>
 <p>Done!</p>
 <p>Warning: In order to use UC You must have a LUA IDE!
-Do not copy and repost UC without permission! <\p>
+Do not copy and repost UC without permission!